olmax99/pyathenastack/README.md

 ```

-**NOTE:** Changes to the code base of the worker will always need complete restart.
+**NOTE:** Changes to the code base of the worker will always need a full restart.

 ---

-1. The Swagger Api documentation can be accessed in your browser at `localhost:80`.
+1. The Swagger Api documentation can be accessed in your browser at `localhost:5000`.
 2. Flower can be accessed on `localhost:5555`

 #### 4. Create a development table in AWS Athena